 - We make sure to treat each borrower as an individual with unique situations and needs

-Reach out to us at Abbey Mortgage & Lending in Colorado to learn more or to start your bridge financing process today!
+Reach out to us at Abbey Mortgage in Colorado to learn more or to start your bridge financing process today!

 Colorado Bridge Financing

-Residential bridge loans are one of the more popular Colorado bridge loans available.
+Residential investment property bridge mortgages are one of the more popular Colorado bridge funds available.
 They are granted on an individual, case-by-case basis and operate much differently than traditional mortgage financing.
 This is due to the loan being private money or hard money loan.
 Big corporate banks have miles of red tape and regulations that have to be navigated before the loan will even be considered.
 With bridge financing, the funds are often held privately, so there are much less hassle and fewer frustrating hoops to jump through.

 What is Bridge Financing used for?

 The two most common uses for residential bridge financing are people looking to do a fix and flip real-estate project and people who want to move quickly on a new house when their current home hasn’t sold yet.
-Commercial bridge loans are can be used for a variety of reasons, the most common being for credit reasons and developing.
+A commercial bridge loan can be used for a variety of reasons, the most common being for credit reasons and developing.

 Fix and Flip